A little history beforehand

-At that time it was called Shear bed.
+At that time it was still called Shear bed.
 The word means "drink" and has its roots in the Persian and Turkish languages.
-If you want to learn a little more about the history of ice cream, you can do so in my article "How the ice was invented" read up.
+If you want to learn a little more about the history of ice cream, you can do so in my article "How ice cream was invented" read up.

 The sorbet of today